martinstafford/daikin_d3net/README.md

 Home Assistant custom component to integrate with the Daikin DTA116A51 DIII-Net/Modbus Adapter.

 Developed against a VRV IV-S system, DTA116A51 and Modbus RTU/TCP gateway.
 Currently only supports communication over Modbus TCP.
 No current support for hot water functions.
+Unfortunately the DCPA01 is not supported and no documentation is available.

 Enumerates units attached to DIII-Net bus, provides Climate entities for each.